-Use the mkdir bootloader command to create one or more new directories on the specified file system.
+Use the mkdir bootloader command to create one or more new directories on the specified file system. mkdir filesystem:/directory-url ...

-mkdir filesystem://directory-url ...

-filesystem: Alias for a flash file system.
+Syntax Description filesystem: Alias for a flash file system.
 Use flash: for the system board flash device.
 Idirectory-url Name of the directories to create.
 Separate each directory name with a space.

-Directory names are case sensitive.
+Command Modes Bootloader Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines Directory names are e case sensitive.
 Directory names are limited to 45 characters between the slashes (/); the name cannot contain control characters, spaces, deletes, slashes, quotes, semicolons, or colons.

-This example shows how to make a directory called Saved_Configs:

-switch: mkdir flash:Saved_Configs

-Directory "flash:Saved_Configs" created

-This example shows how to make two directories:

-switch: mkdir flash:Saved_Configs1 flash:Test

-Directory "flash:Saved_Configs1" created

-Directory "flash:Test" created

-You can verify that the directory was created by entering the dir filesystem: bootloader command.
+Examples This example shows s how to make a directory called Saved_Configs: switch: mkdir fla Directory "flash: sh:Saved_Configs Saved_Configs" created This example shows how to make two directories: switch: mkdir flash:Saved_Configs1 flash:Test Directory "flash:Saved_Configs1" created Directory "flash:Test" created You can verify that the directory was created by entering the dir filesystem : bootloader command.
+Related Commands Command Description more more filesystem:/file-url ...

-Command Description dir Displays a list of files and directories on the specified file system. rmdir Removes one or more directories from the specified file system.
+Commanus Commanu Description dir Displays a list of files and directories on the specified file system. rmdir Removes one or more directories from the specified file system.